“Our students were drawn to it. It was like they understood the calming it would provide.”

 on the impact of The Sensory Lounger on children with sensory processing differences

 "One of the kids was on the verge of a meltdown.
 Then he got in it and he just calmed right down."

 The Sensory Lounger

 "We knew there had to be a better way to deliver deep touch pressure effectively and quietly."

-The Sensory Lounger is a new sensory based intervention that provides rapid deep touch pressure to the lateral, medial, ventral and dorsal sides of the body at the discretion of the user.
+The Sensory Lounger is a sensory based intervention that provides deep touch pressure to the lateral, medial, ventral and dorsal sides of the body at the discretion of the user.
 By turning and shifting into the position that is most comfortable, the Sensory Lounger provides deep touch pressure in exactly the places where it’s needed.

-At the heart of the patent pending Sensory Lounger is a sophisticated diaphragm pump and inflatable air compartment system.
+At the heart of the Sensory Lounger is a sophisticated diaphragm pump and inflatable air compartment system.
 The pump is so quiet as to be barely audible, an important factor for sensitive ears.
 Powering on the system allows the air compartments to inflate to a pressure that is both effective and safe.
 Powering off provides a slow release of pressure.
 A quick release valve is also provided for rapid evacuation of the air compartments.